alexey-lysiuk/Realm667-AAA/readme.md

 #### How to build

 You need Python 2.7 to run `build.py` script.
-It will create `realm667-aaa.pk3` in the repository's root directory.
+It will create `realm667-aaa.pk3` (or `realm667-aaa.pk7`, depending on command line options) in the repository's root directory.
 The script will download and cache all resources during the first run.
 Generation process will be much faster next time.

 Also, you can clone [an accompanied repository](https://github.com/alexey-lysiuk/Realm667-AAA-Cache) into `cache` directory to avoid downloading.
 In this case, the whole process will look like: